10 Tips for the Māra this Month

 Take note - think about what worked this summer, and what didn't, and then keep track for next year!

-Curious about being a host in 2026?
+Cannot make it to the Summer Trail but curious about being a host in Oct-Nov 2026?
 Register your interest here.